Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 “Unity Editor” means the executable form of the authoring environment provided by the Unity Software.

-“Unity EdLab” means the streaming version of Unity Pro applicable to educational institutions as verified by Unity’s third-party partners for educational and/or other non-commercial purposes only.

 “Unity Enterprise” means the Unity Plan, which includes a subscription to use the enterprise version of the Unity Software as set forth in the Offering Identification.

 “Unity Industry” means the Unity Plan made specifically available to Industry Customers as set forth in the Offering Identification.

-“Unity Personal” means the “Unity Personal” version of the Unity Software.
+“Unity Personal” means the personal version of the Unity Software.
 Unity Personal is available to individuals and Legal Entities who are Tier Eligible to use Unity Personal.

 “Unity Pro” means the Unity Plan, which includes a subscription to use a premium version of the Unity Software as set forth in the Offering Identification.

 “Unity Runtime” means the runtime portion of the Unity Software intended for distribution.

-“Unity Software” means all versions and updates of all the downloadable Unity Pro, Unity Enterprise, Unity Industry, and Unity Personal software products identified in the relevant Offering Identification.
+“Unity Software” means all versions and updates of all the downloadable Unity Pro, Unity Enterprise, Unity Industry, Unity Student Plan and Unity Personal software products identified in the relevant Offering Identification.

-"Unity Student Plan" means the student version of the "Unity Pro" subscription.
-Students who are at least the age at which an individual can consent to the processing of their personal data (e.g., 13 in the United States, 16 in the European Union) and who are currently enrolled in an accredited educational institution, as verified by Unity or Unity third-party partner, are eligible to use the Unity Student Plan.
+"Unity Student Plan" means the Unity Plan, which includes a subscription to use a premium version of the Unity Software available for use by students who meet the following criteria: (a) at least 16 years of age; and (b) be currently enrolled in an accredited educational institution, as verified by Unity or Unity third-party partner.
+An individual’s eligibility to use the Unity Student Plan is limited to ten (10) cumulative years.

 “Unity Supported Platform” means any Platform listed in the “Unity Player System Requirements” section of the System Requirements.
 For clarity, “Unity Supported Platforms”: (i) does not include the Platforms, SDKs, APIs, etc., that are distributed separately from Unity Pro, for instance via the Unity Asset Store or by third parties, even if the underlying operating system itself is part of a Unity Supported Platform (i.e., a Unity Supported Platform is a complete Platform, as defined.
 Herein, not the individual components of a Platform), and (ii) does not automatically include the streaming version of an existing Unity Supported Platform.